 This series will walk through a “golden path” to RFP process streamlining.
 The approach will vary based on the team composition and types of RFPs that are being responded to.

-In this series, we will focus on teams that receive a fair volume of RFPs per year (50+), but do not yet have a dedicated Proposal team to quarterback the process.
+In this series, we will focus on teams that receive a large volume of RFPs per year (70+), but do not have a dedicated Proposal team to quarterback the process.
 Instead, Sales Engineering or Solutions Engineering are the primary drivers of RFP completion, with input from other teams.

 The initial assessment involves a thorough review of the RFP document to determine its alignment with your company's capabilities and objectives.
 This step is vital in deciding whether to proceed with a response (the “go/no-go decision”).

 When a RFP reaches the sales team, there are usually several criteria that are part of the go/no-go decision-making process.
-The criteria are ultimately ways to programmatically break down the question: “What are our chances of winning the RFP, and if/once we do, can we do a good job?”
+Teams use the criteria to programmatically break down the question: “What are our chances of winning the RFP, and if we do, can we serve the customer well?”

 We suggest scoring the RFP based on the following:

-Don’t overcomplicate with a 0-10 scale, or oversimplify with a binary Yes/No. Usually we see teams that implement scoring use a 1-3 scale or a 1-5 scale across this list of questions.
+Don’t overcomplicate with a 0-10 scale, or oversimplify with a binary Yes/No. Usually we see teams that implement scoring use a 1-3 scale across this list of questions.
 Of course, feel free to modify this list as you see fit – this should hopefully be a good starting point of evaluation criteria.

 It is important for the evaluation and scoring to be done by a party that is as neutral as possible.
 For example, most sales teams are incentivized by a commission structure.
 If they don’t see obvious tradeoffs from investing time on a given RFP, the sales team tends to push for RFP participation regardless of the probability of winning.
 This can lead to significant tension between the sales teams, and the teams that end up needing to bear the brunt of the RFP preparation work (e.g., sales engineering or solutions teams).